natke/phi2/README.md

 Assumes you have CUDA and cmake installed.

-1. Clone onnxruntime-genai repo (Temporaty until there is a release package)
+1. Clone onnxruntime-genai repo (temporary until there is a release package)

    ```bash```
    git clone https://github.com/microsoft/onnxruntime-genai.git